loosenthedark/flippin-proud/README.md

 ### Acknowledgements:

-The team would like to thank their mentor [Aukje van der Wal](https://github.com/byIlsa) for her amazing support, guidance and humour throughout the entire project.
+The team would like to thank their mentor [Aukje van der Wal](https://github.com/byIlsa) for all her amazing support, guidance and humour throughout the entire project.

 ### Notice: